laravel/docs/blade.md

     @unless (Auth::check())
         You are not signed in.
     @endunless

-You may want to check whether a section has content set.
-To do this the `@hasSection` can be used.
+You may also determine if a given layout section has any content using the `@hasSection` directive:

     <title>
         @hasSection('title')